Summer Undergraduate Research Fellowships (SURF)

-Deadline is (February 2019 - please check back soon for actual date).
+The deadline this year is February 28, 2019.
 All proposals must be submitted electronically to the Center for Creative Inquiry by 5:00 pm on the deadline date.
-All applicants will be notified of their final application status in early February.
+All applicants will be notified of their final application status at the end of March.

 The $4,000 associated with each Summer Undergraduate Research Fellowship is intended to help the student defray living expenses and allow them to focus on conducting research rather than holding a summer job.
 No detailed budget is required for the $4,000 fellowship stipend.
 Students are advised that this is taxable income, and therefore the standard payroll taxes will be withheld.